smhcpp/Blake/README.md

 # Blake

-A vim-like compositor written in Zig based on zig-wlroots.
+Maybe a vim-like compositor written in Zig based on zig-wlroots.

-**Note:** This project is currently non-functional and has many bugs.
+**Note:** This project is currently non-functional, has many bugs and sometimes even dramatic changes.

 ## Table of Contents
 - [Compile](#Compile)